casys-utokyo/fadec/README.md

 ### 5th

 **Warning: As we customized NNgen, we don't recommend you install NNgen by pip (Installation guideline is in 5.
-Export HDL.).**
+Export HDL using NNgen.).**

 - Python 3.8.2
     - nngen==1.3.3